-While casting around for another recipe to share this holiday season, I realized that somehow over the years of blogging I’d managed to overlook this pillar of Italian seafood cookery—a veritable cavallo da battaglia or “battle horse” as the Italians would say: the venerable insalata di mare or Italian mixed seafood salad.
+While casting around for another recipe to share this holiday season, I realized that somehow in all these years of blogging I’d managed to overlook a pillar of Italian seafood cookery—a veritable cavallo da battaglia or “battle horse” as the Italians would say: the venerable insalata di mare or Italian mixed seafood salad.

 There’s actually no better time than the present to correct this egregious omission.
-Seafood salad may conger up visions of summers at the beach, but perhaps surprisingly it also has a special place on Italian holiday tables, as an antipasto for a traditional fish based Christmas Eve dinner, where this refreshing starter provides a pleasant contrast to all the fried or roasted dishes.
+Seafood salad may conjure up visions of summers at the beach, but perhaps surprisingly it also has a special place on Italian holiday tables, as an antipasto for a traditional fish based Christmas Eve dinner.
+This refreshing starter provides a pleasant contrast to all the fried or roasted dishes to follow.

-The four core ingredients for making insalata di mare include shrimp, calamari, mussels and clams.
+The core ingredients for making insalata di mare include shrimp, calamari, mussels and clams.
 The shrimp and calamari are both boiled in an aromatic broth, separately so each is done just right, while the clams and mussels are steamed (either together or separately) in a flavor base of garlic, olive oil and wine.
-Everything is then tossed together with a simple lemon dressing.
+Everything is then tossed together with a simple olive oil and lemon dressing.

 While there are a few steps involved, an insalata di mare isn’t difficult to make and, unlike say a fritto misto di mare, can and indeed should be made ahead to develop its flavors, which makes it a practical as well as delicious addition to your holiday table.